 We went to the National Museum of the Philippines for my son’s school project for MAPEH.
 The subject requires him to submit pictures of the Philippines’ Folk Arts and old artifacts.

-Actually, to make our job easier we can just search on the internet for numerous sample pictures, have it compiled, and submit them before the deadline, but we decided not to.
+Actually, to make our job easier we can just search on the internet for numerous sample pictures, compile them, and submit them before the deadline, but we decided not to.